ssandipansamanta/Recommendation_Engine/README.md

 Using graph/network based recommendation also be a good choice.
 Sentiment analysis using listing descrtiion can also be used for ranking products.

-In terms of efficiency, the code is not scalable at this point, it's taking long time to get the location, potentially multi-processing would be the choice.
+In terms of efficiency, the code is not scalable at this point, it's taking long time to get the location, potentially multi-processing would be the choice for offline phase.
 The set up can be run parallely for multiple categories at the same time using docker or using simple shell script.

 ## Reading Materials
   [Recommending Similar Items in Large-scale Online Marketplaces](https://pdfs.semanticscholar.org/e107/0c60d926e69298263e9ca36c698b69a21914.pdf)